YoussefNour/tetris-game/docs/LLM_WORKFLOW.md

 4. Integration points with existing code
 ```

-**Example:**
+**Example (future work):**
 ```
-I want to add a "hold piece" feature to the game.
+I want to plan the "hold piece" feature for the game.

 Requirements:
-- Player can press 'C' to swap current piece with held piece
+- Player can press 'C' to swap current piece with a held piece
-- Can only hold once per piece (until next lock)
+- Can only hold once per piece drop cycle
-- First hold stores piece and spawns next piece
+- First hold stores the current piece and spawns the next one
-- Held piece is displayed in UI
+- Held piece would be surfaced in the UI

 Context:
 - Related modules: GameState, InputManager, Renderer
-- Existing patterns: Event-driven communication (see EventBus)
+- Existing patterns: GameLoop → InputManager → GameStateManager (future EventBus will broadcast lifecycle hooks)
 - Type definitions: [paste GameState interface]

 Please provide:
-1. Updated GameState interface
+1. Proposed GameState updates
-2. HoldPiece class implementation
+2. Hold logic description
-3. InputManager integration
+3. InputManager integration sketch
-4. Renderer updates for hold piece display
+4. Renderer/UX ideas for the held piece
 ```

 ### Pattern 2: Debugging